-LEGISLATIVE ETHICS COMMITTEE-Continued

-dismissal of actions upon finding of no violation 22.5(k)(1)

-filing complaints

-finding of violation

-findings and recommendations

-investigations

-membership

-orientation course

-records

-standards of conduct

-advisory opinions 22.5(o)

-statute of limitations on filing complaints

-LEGISLATIVE HANDBOOK

-LEGISLATIVE ORGANIZATION

 MAJORITY LEADER.

-See also LEADERS-Majority 1(a)(2) 30
+See also LEADERS-Majority 1(a)(2), 30

-MASON'S MANUAL $I(a)(2)$, 50
+MASON'S MANUAL

-parliamentary authority, applicability of 10
+parliamentary authority, applicability of

 rules of decorum

 MEETINGS.
-See COMMITTEES-meetings and 100.1
+See COMMITTEES-meetings and

 COMMITTEES-hearings.

 MEMBERS

-absent from attendance 110
+absent from attendance

 addressing Assembly

 attire, business appropriate

 called to order for transgressing Rules

-censured- 114
+censured-

-for not voting 104
+for not voting

 for offensive words in debate

-coauthors- 114
+coauthors-

-added, but bill not required to be on Members' desk 60(a)
+added, but bill not required to be on Members' desks 69(a)

-added, but bill not required to be on Members desk
+added or deleted as 67(b), 92

+MEMBERS-Continued

-committees, standing- 07(0), 92
+committees, standing-

 expenses 14(b)

 membership on

 preferences

 quorum.
 See also JOINT RULE 62(c)

 compensation of Member when convicted of felony

-conduct, specified in Mason's Manualconference committee meetings on bills, Members pro
+conduct, specified in Mason's Manual

+conference committee meetings on bills, Members pro

 from participating unless public.
-Jiiibited

-See also JOINT RULE 29.5 11 /
+See also JOINT RULE 29.5

 debate, limitations on

 disqualification of

-avpenses 119 18

-MEMBERS-Continued
+expenses

-former Members, bills authored by 47.1
+former Members, bills authored by

 objection to reading of paper

 order in speaking to question

 personal privilege

 qualification and election

 Senior Member defined

 vote changes, announcement of

 voting

 voting switch restrictions

 MESSAGES

 Governor's 44

 order of business

 Senate

 order of business

-MILEAGE 40(a)(b)
+MILEAGE

 investigating committees 20

 witnesses

 MINORITY FLOOR LEADER.
-See LEADERS-Repu ibiican.
+See LEADERS-Reput

-MINUTE CLERK 42(L)
+1 Jiican.

-Journals corrected by and delivered to Chief Clerk
+MINUTE CLERK Journals corrected by and delivered to Chief Clerk 42(b)

-MOTIONS

-adjourn
+•

+MOTIONSadjourn

+5

 adjournment in memory

 determined by Speaker

 to be made in writing

 amend

 call of Assembly

-consideration of 93
+consideration of

-continuing motions-
+continuing motions- 101

 call of the Assembly

 reconsider, motion to

 withdraw from committee, motion to

-correct Journal 42(c)
+correct Journal

-debate may not be concluded with motion

-expunge records

-lay on table 86

-order of business 40(a)(9)

-possession of Assembly 95

-postpone-

-indefinitely 90

-to time certain 89

-precedence during debate

-previous question

-print letter in Journal

-procedure for making

-recess to time certain